Create-Technology-S4/.github/profile/README.md

 #### Second Attempt

 My second prototype was all about increasing the response time between an input and an update.
-Altough the hardware setup remained identical, most of the changes were software-related.
+Although the hardware setup remained identical, most of the changes were software-related.
 I figured if the arduino by itself is capable printing its value extremely fast on the serial monitor on my computer than the delay is most likely software-related.

-After some _long_ nights (which eventually turned into short mornings) I have completely changed the way data is received by the game and was ultimately able to achieve a response time that had no noticable delays.
-In addtion, now instead of sending primitive types as strings, I can send data in JSON format (with [this class](https://github.com/Creative-Technology-S4/Individual-Project/blob/master/src/main/java/me/noahgreff/s4ct/SerialPortJsonReader.java) in a [neat way](https://github.com/Creative-Technology-S4/Individual-Project/blob/master/src/main/java/me/noahgreff/s4ct/Main.java#L30)) which grealty increases the flexibility I have for adding more components in the future (such as the gyroscope).
+After some _long_ nights (which eventually turned into short mornings) I have completely changed the way data is received by the game and was ultimately able to achieve a response time that had no noticeable delays.
+In addition, now instead of sending primitive types as strings, I can send data in JSON format (with [this class](https://github.com/Creative-Technology-S4/Individual-Project/blob/master/src/main/java/me/noahgreff/s4ct/SerialPortJsonReader.java) in a [neat way](https://github.com/Creative-Technology-S4/Individual-Project/blob/master/src/main/java/me/noahgreff/s4ct/Main.java#L30)) which greatly increases the flexibility I have for adding more components in the future (such as the gyroscope).

 Ultimately, the only delay was that of the game's update frequency which is 20hz.
 For user interactivity, this was fine.
 The results are shown below.